Top 10 Unusual Roads Around the World

 11 Km long and with an elevation change of 1100 M from start to finish, this Chinese roadway is not for the faint of Heart with 99 hairpin turns, this isn’t narrow by the standard of the other roads mentioned in this list.
 But meeting an oncoming vehicle can make things a bit challenging.

-There barriers all along the route but too much speed or getting caught up in the beauty of the surrounding mountain won’t prevent you from coming over the edge and taking a rather long fall to the bottom.
+Their barriers all along the route, but too much speed or getting caught up in the beauty of the surrounding mountain, won’t prevent you from coming over the edge and taking a rather long fall to the bottom.

 3. Eyre High, Australia

 Picture mad max, only with far fewer bandits and more wombats, camels and kangaroos.
-In fact, the road is so straight, flat and featureless that motorists have a hard time paying attention or even staying awake.
-This has produced a significant number of crashes and collisions resulting Australian given the nickname ” Slaughter Alley “.
+In fact, the road is so straight, flat, and featureless that motorists have a hard time paying attention or even staying awake.
+This has produced a significant number of crashes and collisions, resulting in Australian given the nickname ” Slaughter Alley.”

 2. Karakoram Highway, China to Pakistan

-World’s Highest paved international roadway, the Karakoram Highway cuts through mountain and canyons to link China and Pakistan.
-Naturally, being a mountainous route, this road is dangerous, to begin with.
+World’s Highest paved international roadway, the Karakoram Highway cuts through mountains and canyons to link China and Pakistan.
+Naturally, being a mountainous route, this road is dangerous to begin with.

-Add in heavy fog, sudden blizzards and flooding and have a terrifying drive.
-It doesn’t end them, However, as bandits and terrorist are known to camp out near the certain section of the road, always ready to strike an unsuspecting target.
+Add in dense fog, sudden blizzards, and flooding and have a terrifying drive.
+It doesn’t end them.
+However, as bandits and terrorist are known to camp out near a specific section of the road, always ready to strike an unsuspecting target.